 Lactose is a little harder, with the main culprit here being the most popular product – whey protein.
-Luckily, if you are lactose intolerant there are all kinds of alternatives, with all vegetable proteins ( Pea, Rice, Soy and Earth Protein) and Egg Protein being completely lactose free, Calcium Caseinate and Whey Protein Isolate are also virtually lactose free, and Hyper Hydrolyse can also be suitable for some consumers with lactose sensitivity.
+Luckily, if you are lactose intolerant there are all kinds of alternatives, with all vegetable proteins ( Pea, Rice, Soy and Earth Protein) and Egg Protein being completely lactose free, Calcium Caseinate and Whey Protein Isolate are also virtually lactose free.

 Protein Matrix+ is also ideal for lactose sensitive consumers.
 It is a delicious, creamy blend that has an added lactase enzyme helping support those with lactose issues.
 Boosted with Glutamine and Leucine it is a great tasting protein perfect for muscle growth and recovery.